What is a 401k? How much should you have saved in your emergency fund? What is a credit score?

 The most commonly used credit score is from FICO which will range from 300 to 850.
 It’s calculated and defined by how much debt you’ve incurred, how often you’ve paid your bills on time, how many credit cards you have, and if you have any current unpaid bills.
 The higher your score, the better.

-At the end of the day, your credit score affects your entire adult life so it’s important to take care of it.
+At the end of the day, your credit score affects your entire adult life so it’s important to take care of your credit score.

 How much should you have in your emergency fund?

-There is no set number to have stowed away because we all have different jobs, expenses, ect.
+There is no set number to have stowed away because we all have different jobs, expenses, and various life situations.
 Ideally, being able to save 3 to 6 months of your total living expenses would be the safest option.
 In the situation that you lose your job or fall ill, that 3 to 6 months of savings would cover you for quite some time.

 Even if you can’t save that much, it’s important to save some money per paycheck if possible.
 Even if you can only save $10, you are practicing discipline and your savings will grow.

-How much should you have save for retirement?
+How much should you have saved for retirement?

 That all depends on how you want to live when you’re retired.
 If you want to travel a lot, you’ll need to save a bit more than someone who wants to just stay in their hometown.